-We have started our first of 6 Saturday mornings on the Inspiring Minds project which is a pioneering programme provided by Canterbury Christ Church University.
-The programme designed to encourage and support local students to study STEM subjects.
-The year 10 students will attend 6 Saturday morning sessions at the University and engage in projects where they found solutions for 'real world problems' such remote learning.
+We have started the first of our 6 Saturday mornings on the Inspiring Minds project, which is a pioneering programme provided by Canterbury Christ Church University.
+The programme has been designed to encourage and support local students to study STEM subjects.
+The Year 10 students involved will attend 6 Saturday morning sessions at the University and engage in projects where they are aiming to find solutions for 'real world problems' such as remote learning.